vijuSR/online_spell_correction/README.md

 # online_spell_correction
 Personalized online spell correction and auto-completion.

+Typical spell correction solutions used in production systems consist of large indexed lookup tables based on a global model trained across many users over a large scale web corpus or a query log.For search over personal corpora, such as email, this global solution is not sufficient, as it ignores the user’s personal lexicon.
+Without personalization, global spelling fails to correct tail queries drawn from a user’s own, often idiosyncratic, lexicon.
+Personalization using existing algorithms is difficult due to resource constraints and unavailability of sufficient data to build per-user models [1].

 It works by augmenting the Levenshtein distance.
 It is a basic implementation based on the algorithms defined in the paper referenced below.

 ## Getting Started
 1. Language requirement: Python3 (developed using python3.6)